vranonymous/requirementsmapping/readme.md

 <p> This repository contains artifacts of our Systematic Mapping Study in the following file names and format: <br>
   <ul>
     <li>ssurl.txt: This file contains the Search String URLs of initial dump </li>
+    <li>initialdump : This folder contains initial dump from all the search databases.
+IEEE, ACM, Springer, Science Direct.
+Inside this folder, we sepearted the dumps of Requirement Elicitation and (Requirement Specification & Validation) seperately </li>
+    <li> exindump : This folder contains dump of papers that are reviewed after exculsion and inclusion criteria.
+We sepearted the dumps of Requirement Elicitation and (Requirement Specification & Validation) seperately </li>
+    <li> snowballdump: This folder contains dump of papers after forward and reverse snowballing.
+We sepearted the dumps of Requirement Elicitation and (Requirement Specification & Validation) seperately  </li>
+    <li> finaldump: This folder contains all the finalized papers included as part of our study.
+We seperated the papers of Requirement Elicitation and (Requirement Specification & Validation) seperately </li>
     </ul>
 </p>